MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Flight Control System

 \section{Flight Control System}

-With the aim of illustrating a control design methodology exploiting the IBVS approach, we started considering the flight control system described in~\cite{Pestana2014} and~\cite{Bouabdallah2005} that uses a \textit{reference generator} and an \textit{integral backstepping} (IB) \textit{controller} to figure out the drone trajectory tracking problem.
-The reference generator extracts the information from the images to generate the path to follow, while the integral backstepping (IB) controller starts from such references to compute the needed drone command signals.
-Figures~\ref{fig:referenceGeneratorScheme} and~\ref{fig:schemaControlloAssettoPID} describes the whole control scheme.
+Various state-of-the-art solutions investigate the trajectory tracking problem with quad-rotors.
+However, not all of them are suitable for the specific case of application~\cite{Nascimento2019}.
+Therefore, with the aim of illustrating a control design methodology exploiting the~\ac{IBVS} approach, it has been considered the flight control system described in~\cite{Bouabdallah2005AR} and~\cite{Pestana2014} that uses a \textit{reference generator} and an \textit{integral backstepping} \textit{controller} to figure out the drone trajectory tracking problem.
+The reference generator extracts the information from the images to generate the path to follow, while the~\ac{IB} controller uses those references to compute the needed drone command signals.
+Figures~\ref{fig:referenceGeneratorScheme} and~\ref{fig:schemaControlloAssettoPID} describe the overall control scheme. \Figure[!t]()[width=0.475\textwidth]{pdf/attitudePositionController.pdf}{The reference generator scheme referred to virtual reference system ($O_\mathrm{FVR}$).
+The obtained heuristic PID gains are: $K_{P_{\psi_r}}=1\cdot 10^{-5}$, $K_{I_{\psi_r}}=1\cdot 10^{-3}$, $K_{P_{\vartheta_r}}=1\cdot 10^{-5}$, $K_{I_{\vartheta_r}}=1\cdot 10^{-3}$, $K_{P_{x_r}}=1\cdot10^{-6}$, $K_{I_{x_r}}=6\cdot10^{-6}$, $K_{P_{y_r}}=1\cdot10^{-2}$, $K_{I_{y_r}}=1\cdot10^{-2}$, $K_{P_{z_r}}=15$, $K_{I_{z_r}}=57.5$ and $K_{D_{z_r}}=3.75$. } \Figure[!t]()[width=0.47\textwidth]{pdf/trajectoryOutput.pdf}{The car (in blue) and the output of the reference generator (in red) while tracking the target. }